-This story was submitted to Love What Matters by Rachel Marie Martin, author of ‘The Brave Art of Motherhood’.
+This story was submitted to Love What Matters by Rachel Marie Martin, author of ‘The Brave Art of Motherhood.’
 You can follow her journey on Facebook and her blog.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: